matusnovak/buildroot-bouffalo-cmake-example/README.md

 sudo mv ./riscv64-buildroot-linux-gnu_sdk-buildroot /opt/
 ```

-No need to call `environment-setup` or `relocate-sdk.sh`.
+No need to call the `environment-setup` or the `relocate-sdk.sh`.
 It is not necessary for this project.

 ### 4. Configure the project